shadowga/website/_docs/2/a-directorate.md

 Senior Admins have all the abilities as the above ranks.
 They're also given extra commands that are blocked to lower ranks; like `/summon` and `/socialspy`.
 The Senior Admin rank is also required for non-applicable ranks, such as Executive and Developer.

 ### Executive Admins
-Executives are in charge of all lower positions; t have the ability to suspend disobedient or rogue administrators.
-They're also in charge of marketing the server to members when the owners are unable to.
-You probably won't even see these admins in-game that often because they also take care of platforms like the forum.
+Executives are in charge of all lower positions; they have the ability to suspend administrators and market the service.
+You probably won't see these admins in-game as often because they also take care of platforms like the forum.

 ## Appointment
 We always keep an eye out for potential administrators as the server grows.